 - portfolios of securities managed by Investment Managers under delegation and governed by investment management agreements with Mercer.
-The securities managed are held under a segregated mandate managed by the relevant Investment Manager; - Funds managed by Mercer entities, including Mercer Australia's multi-manager funds and Mercer Ireland funds; and - managed funds offered and managed by other Investment Managers.
+The securities managed are held under a segregated mandate managed by the relevant Investment Manager; - · Funds managed by Mercer entities, including Mercer Australia's multi-manager funds; and - managed funds offered and managed by other Investment Managers.